paulrobertlloyd/paulrobertlloyd-v3/src/collections/_talks/2018-04-05-create_leicester.md

     Of course, that's easy to say, but I stand here tonight, in a line-up featuring two white men called Paul!
 I knew ahead of tonight that this would be the case, but I didn't ask to speak on another night to allow the line up to be more diverse.
 Most of the references in this talk have featured men.

     The first step is awareness.
 But to change our culture for the better, we need to take action.
-All of us has work to do.
+Each of us has work to do.
 - format: png
   notes: |
     I want to finish tonight with [this thought from Mark Zuckerberg](http://facebook.com/notes/mark-zuckerberg/10155448869996634):